domhofmann/PRTween/README.md

 	[[PRTween sharedInstance] addTweenOperation:operation]

 As soon as you've done this and run your code, you should be able to see a console trace of a value moving from 100 to 200 over the course of 3 seconds.
-If you wanted to apply this to an object on screen, it could be as simple as changing <pre>update:</pre> to the following:
+If you wanted to apply this to an object on screen, it could be as simple as changing `update:` to the following:

 	// will animate the Y offset of testView from 100 to 200 over the course of 3 seconds
 	- (void)update:(PRTweenPeriod*)period {